Riashat/Deep-Bayesian-Active-Learning/README.md

 # Deep-Bayesian-Active-Learning
 If you use this code for academic research, you are highly encouraged to cite the following paper:
 Yarin Gal, Riashat Islam, Zoubin Ghahramani.
-"Deep Bayesian Active Learning". https://arxiv.org/pdf/1703.02910.pdf
+"Deep Bayesian Active Learning".
+ICML 2017. https://arxiv.org/pdf/1703.02910.pdf

 Comments:
 Code available with both Keras and Lasagne.